erykjj/jwlFission-app/docs/index.md

 <img src="res/language.png" width=20> switch to another language; recently selected languages listed first; then "top" languages; then remaining available languages; if there was a selection on language switch, the approximate location will be selected in the new language. **NOTE**: these are the languages in which the *video* is available; it doesn't mean that *subtitles* will be available; try switching to find out

 <img src="res/globe.png" width=20> tap: launch link to video in the *current* language (intercepted and played in *JW Library* if installed, else in browser); tap-and-hold (long-click): copy link to clipboard; in both cases, if there was a start frame, video will play starting at that location; if there was an end frame, video will play only the selected frames

+### Note

+All of the videos in *JW Library* should work.
+As for the website, the share links should work for videos in the *LIBRARY > Videos* section.
+When using the search box on jw.org to find the video, some of the links in the results are structured differently and will not work.

 ____
 [![Static Badge](https://img.shields.io/badge/GitHub-jwlFission--app-white?style=plastic&logo=GitHub&color=black)](https://github.com/erykjj/jwlFission-app)